COVID-19 Information

 • practice meditation, mindfulness, yoga, tai chi, or simple stretching

-• communicate with loved ones, but use social media and internet resources with some restraint that allows for inner reflection and other activities that are not about the virus
+• communicate with loved ones, but use social media and internet resources with some restraint that allows for inner reflection and other activities that are not about the virus or about being chronically ill

 • give yourself permission to feel and process the grief associated with your situation and that of the world; seek others to communicate with about the grief